rktayal/custom_object_detection_train/README.md

 By the way, here is the pedestraint detector in action

-The post explains all the necessary steps by performing hands-on to train an object detector with your own dataset using Tensorflow object detection API.

 ### Motivation
 The purpose of writing this is twofolds:
-- To gain better understanding of training a model using TensorFlow object detection API
+- First, To gain better understanding of training a model using TensorFlow object detection API
-- Second, there are pleothera of articles, blogs written on how to perform it, but this repo not only includes the necessary dependencies, scripts but also includes the base models and dataset to train on as well (along with the annotations), therefore user can create a custom object detector model out of it, by performing the steps described below.

-There are many people who wants to create their object detector with their own dataset.
-This post explains all the necessary steps to train your own detector.
-It also provides a hands-on on the same, therfore it can be a good starting point for many people who are relatively new to Tensorflow object detection API.
+- Second, The post explains all the necessary steps by performing hands-on to train an object detector with your own dataset.
+There are pleothera of articles, blogs written on how to perform it, but this repo not only includes the necessary dependencies, scripts but also includes the base models and dataset to train on as well (along with the annotations), therefore user can create a custom object detector model out of it, by performing the steps described below without bothering about the dataset.
+Therfore it can be a good starting point for many people who are relatively new to Tensorflow object detection API.

 At the end of the demo, you would have created your custom object detector model (trained on custom class), which can be used to make inferences.

-Directory Structure is depicted below:
+The repo has the direcotry structure as depicted below:
 ```
-training_demo
+custom_object_detection_train
 ├─ annotations
 ├─ scripts
 ├─ images